Who is involved?

 The map below illustrates the airport-sponsored ACPs in each cluster, located in:

-- the west of the UK, known as the West Terminal Airspace;
+- the west of England, known as the West Terminal Airspace;

 - the north of England, known as the Manchester Terminal Manoeuvring Area (MTMA);